Kal Wallner in his first Electric Brewery circa 2009

 - Use industrial quality parts that last (all stainless steel, limit the use of plastics)

 After failing to find a commercially available setup that met these criteria, we decided to design and build our own from the ground up over a 12 month period between 2008 and 2009.
-Pictures were taken throughout so that we could eventually document the whole process for others to follow .
+This build was documented in our Building Your Brewery and Using Your Brewery articles to allow others to follow in our footsteps.

 Like many first time all-grain brewers the inaugural batch was a hoppy American IPA, brewed on August 21, 2009.
 It turned out perfectly.

-Brewing for use is not about saving money, it's about the art or craft of making beer and being able to call it our own.
-This is one of the few things in life where we can point to something and proudly say "I made that".
+Brewing for us is not about saving money, it's about the art or craft of making beer and being able to call it our own.
+This is one of the few things in life where we can point to something and proudly say "we made that".

 As a kid growing up, we used to stick bare wires and other things into electrical sockets when parents weren't looking.
 (Seriously).